jordenchang55/sokoban_ai/README.md

 Runs all unit tests for the sokoban source code.

+`python3 sokoban.py train <input_file> <optional_state_dict_path> --episodes e --iterations i`

+Trains the AI on the given input file.
+If you specify an output file, it will save the resulting AI state as that file.
+Use `--episodes` and `--iterations` to manage number of episodes and max iteration count.

-`python3 sokoban.py run <filename>`
+`python3 sokoban.py evaluate <input_file> --draw`

-Runs the agent on the given sokoban input map.
+Evaluates the AI given an input file.
+Probably currently uses the default state dict path, will need to change.